ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 The notebook [`AnalyzeEbirdNoise.ipynb`](AnalyzeEbirdNoise.ipynb) analyzes the noise in checklists, determining whether location noise or checklist noise is predominant.
 We provide it as run, with the results used for the paper.

+### Computing FCA

+This is done in [`ComputingFCA.ipynb`](ComputingFCA.ipynb); the notebook also computes the percentage error for Acorn Woodpecker in using 400 vs 10000 simulations.